-For each selected good, figures 1 and 2 show the absolute values and the market shares of LDCs' exports to the EU over the period 1995-2006.
+For each selected good, figures 1 and 2 show the absolute values and the market shares of EBA exports to the EU over the period 1995-2006.
 The five selected products exhibit very different patterns.
 For instance, total EU imports of cloves and vanilla from LDCs increased greatly immediately after 2000, but they suffered a sharp reduction in 2001 and 2003, respectively.
-However, with respect to total EU clove imports, those from LDCs decreased, on average, over the period 1995-2006, while LDC export-shares of vanilla beans alternated between decreasing and increasing annual changes (around an average share of around 0.7%).
-With regards coffee, the time-series of EU imports from LDCs (both in absolute and relative terms) was fairly stable, except for an unusual change between 1999 and 2000.
-Finally, EU
+However, with respect to total EU clove imports, those from LDCs decreased, on average, over the period 1995-2006, while LDC export-shares of vanilla beans alternated between decreasing and increasing annual changes (an average share of around 0.7%).
+With regards coffee, the time-series of EU imports from LDCs (both in absolute and relative terms) was fairly stable, except for an unusual annual change between 1999 and 2000.
+Finally, EU imports of molluscs and crustaceans from LDCs increased up until 2000 and decreased respectively after 2002 and 2003.
+The same applies for their export-shares (figures 1 and 2).